-The answer is that a “good LSAT score” very much depends on your goals.
-It depends on the programs you are applying to and on the other aspects of your application.
-In general terms, a good LSAT score is one that makes you a competitive candidate for your “dream” law program.
+You can score between 120 and 180, but a good LSAT score very much depends on your goals, the programs you are applying to, and the other aspects of your application.
+You should aim for the 50th to 75th percentile for your “dream” law program.

 Do you not have a “dream law school”?
 That’s okay.
 This isn’t college admissions, and many law school applicants don’t have their hearts set on one specific program.
-If your “dream school” is the highest-ranked law program you can get into, then preparing for a great LSAT score is your number one priority.
+If your “dream school” is the highest-ranked law program you can get into, then preparing for a great score should be your number one priority.

 Is your LSAT score good enough?

 Since you’re reading this post, I’m going to guess that you fall into one of two categories.